toobeeh/typo-compose/README.md

 ## Environment variables

-All critical information that is used for docker image builds or in docker-compose is stored in the .env file of the corresponding application's folder.
+All critical information that is used for docker image builds or in docker-compose is stored in the application's .env file in the /config folder.